Nicole Vivien Watson, Director and founder of Surface Area Dance Theatre CIC, Est. 2007.

 Awards; Artists International Development Fund - Arts Council England and British Council, in support of a research visit and performances, co-supported by the New York Butoh Institute, (2018).
 The Great Britain Sasakawa Foundation supported artist, (2016 - 17), Artists International Development Fund - Arts Council England and British Council, (2016 - 17), Royal Ballet Benevolent Award, (2015) Daiwa Anglo-Japanese bursary holder, (2015 - 16).

-Christopher Fonseca, Associate Artist and British Sign Language Advisor
+Christopher Fonseca, Board member and British Sign Language Advisor

 It can be said that Chris’s earliest inspirations are credited to actor Michael 'Boogaloo Shrimp' Chambers, and old Skool dance techniques such as; Electric Boogaloo, Popping, locking and B-Boying.